 8 Mistakes to Avoid For a Perfect Ending to Your Novel

-Getting a perfect ending is hard.
+Writing a perfect ending is hard.
 Is it the most excruciatingly difficult part of the writing process?
-Is it the most hair-pulling, mind-racking, maddening last step that almost puts paid to the idea of finishing the damn thing at all?
+Is it the most hair-pulling, mind-wracking, maddening last step that almost puts paid to the idea of finishing the damn thing at all?
 Maybe.
 It’s difficult.
 The ending is so important.
-It’s your reader’s last impression of the book and it will do exactly that – last.
+It’s your reader’s last impression of your book, and it will do exactly that – last.

 What does your perfect ending look like?